 6. Make flashcards!

-Flashcards are a great way to test your knowledge of key terms and concepts, which is why they’re one of the best final exam study tips out there.
+Flashcards are a great way to test your knowledge of key terms and concepts, which is why they’re one of the best final exam study tips.

-The act of writing down information in short, concise phrases helps reinforce what you’ve learned in your head, so try making some flashcards for the concepts you’re struggling with.
+In short, concise phrases, writing down information helps reinforce what you’ve learned in your head, so try making some flashcards for the concepts you’re struggling with.

 7. Practice, practice, practice!